Starting an LLC is an excellent way for small businesses to protect their assets from potential lawsuits and other financial risks.

 Here is further information on how much it costs to form an LLC in Minnesota.

 Now is the time to decide on your operating agreement.
 Will it be a member-managed or manager-managed LLC?
-It will be wise to seek legal advice before you define anything.
+It would be wise to seek legal advice before you define anything.

-Operating agreements for Minnesota limited liability companies must include detailed information on how earnings and losses will be split among LLC owners, any member contributions, what happens if someone wishes to leave the organization, and specifics on how management and member operating procedures will be laid out.
+Operating agreements for Minnesota limited liability companies must include detailed information on how earnings and losses will be split among LLC owners, any member contributions, and specifics on how management and member operating procedures will be laid out.

 Every single member of your organization should sign the operating agreement once it has been created.
-The good news is you need not file them to the Secretary of State as per Minnesota law.
+The good news is that you need not file them with the Secretary of State as per Minnesota law.
 It applies even when you are a sole proprietorship LLC.

 It's also vital that operating agreements are regularly updated because they can be changed or modified at any time during the life of your LLC.